-- Before servicing the fuel system: - 1) Disconnect the spark plug leads.
-2) Disconnect the negative (-) battery cable from battery. - Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel. - Wipe up spilled gasoline immediately and completely.
+- Before servicing the fuel system: - 1) Disconnect the spark plug leads. - 2) Disconnect the negative (-) battery cable from battery. - Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel. - Wipe up spilled gasoline immediately and completely.

-Model C19 is equipped with an in-line fuel filter between the fuel tank and the fuel pump.
+Model C19i is equipped with an in-line fuel filter between the fuel tank and the fuel pump (low pressure fuel pump).
 Visually inspect the filter periodically, and replace the filter yearly.